 Analysis of Poem "Let America Be America Again" by Langston Hughes

-Langston Hughes and "Let America Be America Again"
+Langston Hughes And A Summary of "Let America Be America Again"

 "Let America Be America Again" focuses on the idea of the American dream and how, for many, attaining freedom, equality, and happiness, which the dream encapsulates, is nigh on impossible.